-V-Day is a global activist movement to end violence against all women (cisgender, transgender, and those who hold fluid identities that are subject to gender-based violence), girls and the planet.
+V-Day is a global activist movement to end violence against all women (cisgender, transgender, and those who hold fluid identities that are subject to gender-based violence), girls and the Earth.
 V-Day operates as a “virtual organization” so that we keep administrative costs low.
 V-Day’s small staff works in regions throughout the U.S. and around the world to empower local networks and volunteers to raise awareness and funds to end the violence.
 V (formerly known as Eve Ensler), V-Day’s founder and artistic director, volunteers her time, creative energy and vision, and together with our worldwide group of dedicated organizers has raised over $120 million and educated millions about the issues of violence against women and girls.
 V-Day has crafted international educational, media and PSA campaigns; reopened shelters; and funded over 13,000 community-based anti-violence programs, as well as safe houses in Afghanistan, the Democratic Republic of Congo, Iraq and Kenya.

 V-Day is a California 501(c)(3) public charity.
 Tax ID number: 94-3389430